course starting at

 Data Controller.
 Offensive Security is the data controller for your Personal Data.

 Your Rights.
 Subject to EU law, you have the following rights in relation to your Personal Data:

-You may contact us at email@example.com to exercise your rights.
+You may contact us at privacy @ offensive-security.com to exercise your rights.

-We take reasonable administrative and technical steps to protect the Personal Data from loss, misuse and unauthorized access, disclosure, alteration, or destruction.
+We try to protect the Personal Data from loss, misuse and unauthorized access, disclosure, alteration, or destruction.
 However, no method of transmission over the internet is 100% secure.
-Therefore, while we strive to protect your data, we cannot guarantee its absolute security.

 We may change this Privacy Notice at any time and when we do we will post an updated version on this page.

 If you want to make a complaint about how we have handled your Personal Data please contact us at firstname.lastname@example.org and we will investigate and report back to you.
 If you are still not satisfied after our response or believe we are not using your Personal Data in line with the law, you also have the right to complain to the data-protection regulator, the Information Commissioner – https://ico.org.uk/.